rhugonnet/dem_error_study/README.md

 ## Uncertainty analysis of your own data with xDEM

-The results of this study are based on routines implemented in [xDEM](https://github.com/GlacioHack/xdem) with documentation at [https://xdem.readthedocs.io/](https://xdem.readthedocs.io/). xDEM includes tutorials to perform uncertainty analysis of your own DEM data based on this article.
+The methods of this study are implemented in [xDEM](https://github.com/GlacioHack/xdem), in routines that can be used to perform uncertainty analysis of your own DEM data.

 There are **three basic examples** with: